ZachSaucier/sveltekit-blog/src/lib/posts/2023/container-queries-and-units.md

 Accessibility note: It's best to keep the logical order of things in markup.

-### Adding detail when there's more space available
+### Adding non-vital detail when there's more space available

-In addition to changing the layout, sometimes it doesn't make sense to hide some of the less important information or decorative elements when a component is smaller.
+In addition to changing the layout, sometimes it makes sense to hide some of the less important information or decorative elements when a component is smaller.
 A great exactly of this is Chris Coyier's calendar layout demo:

 https://codepen.io/chriscoyier/pen/jOeBzNN